hermanzdosilovic/scripts/java-course/README.md

 Important notes
 ---------------
-Tools will be installed in `/usr/local/bin` and the paths that every tool needs to work propertly will be written in `~/.profile`.
+Tools will be installed in `/usr/local/bin` and the paths that every tool needs to work properly will be written in `~/.profile`.

 If you want you can change this default locations.